AhmadMHawwash/10xarch/SECURITY.md

 ## Contact

-For security-related questions or concerns, please contact <ahmad.m.hawwash@gmail.com>
+For security-related questions or concerns, please contact us